 About UDiTE - UDiTE

 The Federation of European Union Local Authority Chief Executive Officers (UDiTE) – started in Nancy, France, in March 1990, at the instigation of Gérard Combe, who was then Secrétaire Général of that city.
+Now in its 30th year, Stephane PINTRE, UDiTE's President talks about the opportunites and challenges for the new mandate 2022-2024.

-The associations of Chief Executives in six countries were the founder members.
+Professional associations of Chief Executives in six countries were the founder members.
 The organisation established by Gérard Combe was originally known as the "Commission Permanente des Dirigeants Territoriaux Européens" – the Standing Committee of European Local Authority Chief Executives.

 After the second meeting of the Standing Committee, in Dover in 1991, a permanent organisation was set up.
 It was thus that UDiTE was formed in Barcelona in November 1991.